ShirleyDenise/inhabitent/README.md

 Especiallay dealing with WP template hierarchy and understanding it better, to not waste time on css for example.

 I also used MAMP(a local server environment) for the first time and had to deal with some issues.
 I was be able to solve the issue and to conitnue working on the project.
-Which result in a great learning experience.
+A great learning experience.

 This first experience gave me the opportunity to discover how wordpress themes work.
 I am looking forward to continuing working on building wordpress themes.